-- Formal Observations that last at least 30 minutes and are followed by a post-observation conference, which includes timely written and verbal feedback. - Informal Observations that last at least ten minutes and are followed by written and/or verbal feedback. - Non-classroom observations/reviews of practice include but are not limited to Observations of data team meetings, observations of coaching/mentoring other teachers, student work or other teaching artifacts.
+- Formal Observations that last at least 30 minutes and are followed by a post-observation conference, which includes timely written and verbal feedback. - Informal Observations that last at least ten minutes and are followed by written and/or verbal feedback. - Non-classroom observations/reviews of practice include but are not limited to Observations of data team meetings, PPT/504 meetings or any other educational meetings, observations of coaching/mentoring other teachers, student work or other teaching artifacts.